brentgfoxaws/codepipeline-demo/README.md

 ## Application

-The application is a simple Flask web server that returns "Hello AMA" when accessed.
+The application is a simple Flask web server that returns "Hello, Demo for Codepipeline CDK Deployment created with Q Developer" when accessed.